 T 514 983-7914 | email@example.com

-MARIE-ÉLAINE JACOME, is the project coordinator at AluQuébec and has been with the organization since October 2015.
+MARIE-ÉLAINE JACOME, is Director of the working groups at AluQuébec and has been with the organization since October 2015.
 She brings to the table more than ten years of manufacturing sector experience.
 Having worked at Quebec Manufacturers and Exporters (QME), the province’s largest industrial organization, she has excellent knowledge of the industrial milieu.
 Marie-Élaine holds a Bachelor of Business Administration degree and has good marketing and customer relations skills.

 Marie-Élaine’s role includes following up on cluster projects, from the development to completion stages.
 She has a global view of AluQuébec’s working group actions, which strategically contribute to the achievement of the cluster’s objectives.
 Marie-Élaine also overseas contacts between stakeholders and follows up on all working group projects.